Neural-Systems-at-UIO/QUINT_webtools/docs/WebIlastik.rst

 **WebIlastik**
 ================

-WebIlastik is a tool for specifying the features in the section images that you wish to quantify.
-The features are identified by image classification and subsequent segmentation.
+WebIlastik is a tool for interactive image classification, segmentation and analysis using supervised machine learning.
+Using WebIlastik interactively train a classifier to recognise your features-of-interest, e.g. cells, receptors, or markers of pathology.
+You are then ready to export image segmentations to be used in the Nutil software for regional quantification.

 How to open WebIlastik?
 ---------------------------
-In “Apps & Analysis”, click “WebIlastik” and select the image series that you want to work with.
+In “Apps & Analysis”, click “WebIlastik” and select the relevant image series.
 Request a new session with the "Create" button or rejoin an existing session.

 It can take anything from seconds to minutes for a session to start.
 Be patient!